Natak-Mesh/Nucleus_V1/README.md

 # Mesh-V1
 802.11s/BATMAN-adv  Wi-Fi Mesh and Rnode/Reticulum with CoT Tx Script

-## Network Connectivity Options

-### Reticulum TCP Interface
-For connecting phones or other devices to the mesh network:
-- Enable the TCP Server Interface in the Reticulum config
-- Default settings: listen_ip = 0.0.0.0, listen_port = 4242
-- All gateway nodes should use consistent port settings
-- Only needed on nodes that will serve as gateways for external devices

-## Software Requirements

 ### System Requirements
 - Pi-OS Bookworm with MACsec enabled kernel
 - NetworkManager